Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

 1. Scene: in a scene (default).
    This allows scripts to access the data.
 2. Editor: in an asset file outside scenes.
+   * Merits:
+     - allows a decoupling between the groups and the scenes.
+     - enables group sharing among multiple scenes.
+   * Demerits:
-   This allows a decoupling between the groups and the scenes, with a tradeoff that the group data cannot be used by scripts.
+     - the group data cannot be used by scripts.

-   The same group can be shared by multiple scenes, but the Selection Group window will only show grouped **GameObjects** that exist in the opened scene.
+Note that the Selection Group window will only show grouped **GameObjects** that exist in the opened scene.

 > When the group data is stored in the Editor, the group saves references to **GameObjects** using
 > [GlobalObjectId API](https://docs.unity3d.com/ScriptReference/GlobalObjectId.html),